6 Best Vertical Pulling Exercises to Build Back/LatsBack 5 min Read

-I’ve heard this topic come up a lot over the years, and seen it most recently on Instagram.
+I’ve heard this topic come up a lot over the years, and I’ve most recently seen it on Instagram.

-One of the great debates for strength training is the question “Are deadlifts a back exercise or a leg exercise?”.
+One of the great debates for strength training is, “Are deadlifts a back exercise or a leg exercise?”.

-The answer is they are a leg exercise, and specifically a glute/ham exercise.
+The answer is that deadlifts are a leg exercise, and specifically a glute/ham-focused exercise.
 But not in the traditional sense.

 We don’t deadlift to make muscles big.
-We use other lifts to make muscles big, and use the deadlift to tie them all together to develop strength.
+Instead, we use other lifts to make muscles big and use the deadlift to tie them all together to develop strength.

 Let’s get into the specifics.

-There is a third type of contractions called isometric.
-This means the muscle is neither lengthening nor shortening.
-An exercise example of this would be doing a wall sit, a plank, or doing a dumbbell curl and holding it halfway up for time.
+There is a third type of contraction called isometric.
+Isometric contraction means the muscle is neither lengthening nor shortening.
+An exercise example of this would be doing a wall sit, a plank, or a dumbbell curl and holding it halfway up for time.

-The two most important components of our ability to generate force are:
+The two most essential components of our ability to generate force are:

 – how much muscle do you have?